 - Best Buy

 All stores accept desktop and notebook computers and peripherals, DVD and VCR players, small electronics, telephones, and televisions and monitors up to 32 inches.
-Company also offers recycling grants to municipalities and non-profit organizations.
+Fees may apply to some items.The company also offers recycling grants to municipalities and non-profit organizations.

 Computers and peripherals.
 Free recycling of Dell-branded products at any time, and of any brand when a consumer purchases new Dell equipment.